kanjieater/ComicEater/README.md

 1. ☑ Rename the archive according to the metadata and configuration rules
 1. ☑ Download images for each volume and place in the series folder
 1. ☑ Update `ComicEater.json` and `ComicInfo.xml` with available metadata in the archive

+# Suggest Naming
+## Description
+This makes no changes to archives.
+This is useful for when you want to see what ComicEater would rename your archive to.
+Currently, it won't be able to predict how nested archives or volumes would be extracted.
+### Option
+`--configFile`

+`--convertToSeries`

+`--offline`

+Download Cover options are also valid.

+### Example
+`yarn main -vv --configFile 'W:\Collection\ComicEater.yml' --suggestNaming`

 # Download Covers
 ## Description